eleblanc-ai/SweetPea/docs/add-endpoint.md

 </p>
 <p align="center">Figure 1.
 Testing the <tt>/square</tt> endpoint with argument <tt>x=2</tt>.  </p>-->

 Congratulations, you can now add functionality to the server!
-In practice, you can add whatever functions you want using any number of libraries, languages, APIs, and databases.
-Just make sure that the end result can be packaged as a JSON object and you're all set.
+In practice, you can add any functions you want using any number of libraries, languages, APIs, and databases.

 ## What's next?